bryan99pham/Portfolio/Employee Management App/README.md

 - Once the solution file is opened, there will be a section on the right side of the window called "Solution Explorer.
 	+ Scroll all the way down and near the bottom, open the file named appsettings.json.
 	+ Based on the step you took when connecting to your local SQL server, in the line that begins with "EmployeeManagementAppDb" (should be line 11):
-		- In the string server should be assigned to what your local SQL server's name is:
+		- In the string, server should be assigned to what your local SQL server's name is.
+You may be able to leave the period, but if you know the name of your server, please change the string accordingly.
 		- Example 1: "EmployeeManagementAppDb": "server=.;database=EmployeeManagementAppDb;Trusted_Connection=true"
 		- Example 2: "EmployeeManagementAppDb": "server=DESKTOP12345;database=EmployeeManagementAppDb;Trusted_Connection=true"
 		- Save the file